-Notifiable Conditions are those conditions that are reportable to the local and state health departments by law.
-This is for the public's protection and helps the local health department track, detect and respond to diseases and disease outbreaks.
+Notifiable conditions are those conditions that are reportable to the local and state health departments by law.
+This is for the public’s protection and helps the local health department track, detect and respond to diseases and disease outbreaks.

 Cases or suspected cases of illness considered to be possible public health emergencies, outbreaks, exotic diseases, and unusual group expressions of illness must be reported to the local health department immediately.
-Other disease for which there must be a quick public health response must be reported within one working day of suspicion.
+Other diseases for which there must be a quick public health response must be reported within one working day of suspicion.
 All other conditions must be reported within one week.

 The 24/7 contact number for reporting health emergencies and urgent epidemiological assistance is 940-349-2909.